 Standard IIC specification limits the maximum size of EEPROM memory on the bus to 16K bits.
 This limitation is due to the addressing protocol implemented which consists of the 8-bit Slave Address and an additional 8-bit field called Array Address.
 This Array Address selects 1 out of 256 locations (28=256).
-Since the data format of IIC specification is 8-bit wide, a total of 256 x 8 = 2048 = 2K bits now becomes addressable by this 8-bit Array Address.
-These 2K bits are typically referred as a "Page Block".
-Combining this 8-bit Array Address with the 3-bit Device/Page address (part of Slave Address) allows a maximum of 8 pages (2=8) of memory that can be addressed.
-Since each page is 2K bits in size, 8 x 2K bits = 16K bits is the maximum size of memory that is addressable on the Standard IIC bus.
+Since the data format of IIC specification is 8-bit wide, a total of 256 x 8 = 2048 = 2K bit now becomes addressable by this 8-bit Array Address.
+This 2K bit is typically referred as a "Page Block".
+Combining this 8-bit Array Address with the 3-bit Device/Page address (part of Slave Address) allows a maximum of 8 pages $(2^3=8)$ of memory that can be addressed.
+Since each page is 2K bit in size, 8 x 2K bit = 16K bit is the maximum size of memory that is addressable on the Standard IIC bus.
 This 16Kb of memory can be in the form of a single 16Kb EEPROM device or multiple EEPROMs of varying density (in 2Kb multiples) to a maximum total of 16Kb.
 To address the needs of systems that require more than 16Kb on the IIC bus, a different specification called "Extended IIC Specification" is used.
+Please refer to NM24C32xx Datasheet for more information on Extended IIC Specification.

-D EFINITIONS WORD 8 bits (byte) of data PAGE 16 sequential byte locations starting at a 16-byte address boundary, that may be pro- grammed during a "page write" programming cycle PAGE BLOCK 2048 (2K) bits organized into 16 pages of addressable memory.
+DEFINITIONS WORD 8 bits (byte) of data PAGE 16 sequential byte locations starting at a 16-byte address boundary, that may be pro- grammed during a "page write" programming cycle PAGE BLOCK 2048 (2K) bits organized into 16 pages of addressable memory.
 (8 bits) x (16 bytes) x (16 pages) = 2048 bits MASTER Any IIC device CONTROLLING the transfer of data (such as a microprocessor) SLAVE Device being controlled (EEPROMs are always considered Slaves) TRANSMITTER Device currently SENDING data on the bus (may be either a Master or Slave).
 RECEIVER Device currently RECEIVING data on the bus (Master or Slave)